henluciani/front-end-02-contact-form/README.md

 3. o formulário deverá estar centralizado na tela (deve-se usar CSS para tratar o estilo).

 Caso tenha dúvidas ou problemas com a prática, peça ajuda ao instrutor ou tente estudá-la junto de seu mentor.

+# Practice: Contact Form
+(EN)

+In this practice, we will create a contact form using HTML, CSS, and JavaScript.
+The tasks are:

+Create a contact form in HTML containing fields for name, email, message, and a "Submit" button.
+Ensure that when the user presses the "Submit" button, the application displays an alert window on the screen with the entered data (JavaScript should be used to implement this behavior).
+The form should be centered on the screen (CSS should be used to style it).